agnsal/DR2/README.md

 ### TO DO:
 1. Reconfigure JetsonTK1 board (Done)
 2. Configure Orbbec Astra 3D Camera (Done)
-3. Create a communication channel between the camera and ROS environment
+3. Create a communication channel between the camera and ROS environment (Done)
 4. Create a Docker container with all the needed environment in it to avoid compatibility conflicts (Done)
 5. Integrate Prolog in ROS environment
-6. Create a simulation and run it on the robot
+6. Create a simulation and run it on the robot (Working with a dummy simulation.
+We will add some effort here)
 5. (Optional) Facial recognition ability

 ### Use case 1: